IonutBarbu/OptiChat/README.md

 # Tutorial
 <a name="tutorial"></a>
-1. Browse files under Upload Model: Select your model (only support pyomo version .py file).
+1. Browse files under Upload Model: Select your model (supports both Pyomo .py and Gurobipy .py files).
 There are a number of models in **Feas** and **Infeas** folders for you to test.

-2. Process: Load your model to generate the initial description and get familiar with the problem context
+2. Process: Load your model to generate the initial description and get familiar with the problem context.
+OptiChat will automatically detect whether your model is Pyomo or Gurobi.

 3. Chat: Submit your queries using the chat interface ([Query Example](#QuestionClass))